railcraft-reborn/railcraft/README.md

 ## What is Railcraft Reborn?

-Railcraft Reborn is a community driven continuation of the popular Minecraft mod [Railcraft](https://github.com/Railcraft/Railcraft), originally devloped by **CovertJaguar**.
+Railcraft Reborn is a community driven continuation of the popular Minecraft mod [Railcraft](https://github.com/Railcraft/Railcraft), originally developed by **CovertJaguar**.
 It is built on top of the [NeoForged](https://github.com/neoforged) API.

 The mod greatly expands and improves the minecart system in Minecraft - adding many new blocks, entities, and features.

 This project is maintained by:
 - [**Sm0keySa1m0n**](https://github.com/Sm0keySa1m0n)